 - by phone: 01329 664231, choosing option 3 to speak to our prescriptions team.

 Prescriptions will be sent to your nominated pharmacy; if you have not already nominated a pharmacy please specify when requesting.

 - Please be patient – our phone lines are very busy.

 - Do you have a condition that you can treat at home?
 If you do then please try to do this with advice from NHS online or your local pharmacist.

 - Do you simply need general advice?
-If you do, can you call 111 for this or submit an eConsult (see our homepage for more information).
+If you do, you can call 111 for this or submit an eConsult.

 - If you think you may have Covid-19 DO NOT go to a GP surgery, pharmacy or hospital.
 Use the NHS111 Online service to find out what to do next: 111.nhs.uk/covid-19.